 Cons

-- Size – The rear vents necessitate a bigger, v-shaped back which can hit your spine, and it’s just bigger and heavier
+2. Size and Weight – The rear vents necessitate a bigger, v-shaped back which can hit your spine, and it’s just bigger and heavier

 Torras Coolify 2s Pro Review (8/10)

 The Torras Coolify 2s Pro is the second fanciest model Torras offers.
 It lists on Amazon for $219, but we got it for $199.
-It features two, long cooling plates and a flexible neckband that ostensibly make it closer in design to the cheaper models than the other luxury models.
-It also heats and connects quickly to a phone app.
+It features two, long cooling plates and a very flexible, pivoting neckband similar to the more expensive Cyber Fold.
+It also heats and connects quickly to Torras’s phone app.
+A nice, zippered travel case is included, and of course the packaging is suitably premium.

-It does the basics much better than the cheaper models.
-The fans are significantly quieter (60 to 68 decibels) and the vents are much farther forward than the AICE Lite and Cyber, meaning that the air can be felt more directly on the cheeks and ears, which could be good or bad depending on wearer’s preference.
-Torras improved the cooling plates for 2025.
-In our 78 degree room, we measured the coldest point on the 2s as low as 64 degrees.
+The fans are relatively quiet (58 decibels on max) and the fan vents are much farther forward than the AICE Lite and Cyber Fold, meaning that the air can be felt more directly on the cheeks and ears, which could be good or bad depending on your preference.
+In our 76 degree room, we measured the coldest point on the 2s as low as 52 degrees, which is the same as the Cyber Fold and AICE Lite.

 Cons